autobrr/autobrr.com/docs/introduction.md

 sidebar_position: 1
 sidebar_label: Introduction
 pagination_next: installation/linux
-title: Introduction and features
+title: Introduction
-description: Introduction, features and history of autobrr
+description: Introduction to autobrr, it's use case and features, and the history of it.
 keywords:
   [
     autobrr,